ymollard/python-advanced-slides/exercises.md

 In this mini-project, we will simulate **moves of chess** during a tournament in which a unique chess master faces many opponents by turns

-We will simulate only the **timeslots for each move and each player**, but we will not simulate the pieces their play or their actual outcome.
+We will simulate only the **timeslots for each move and each player**, but we will not simulate the pieces that they play nor their actual outcome.

 In a tournament in general, many games are being played in parallel on many boards.
 The I/O resource that slows down the games here is the time allotted to think-and-play.

 **Laws of the simulation:**
-- A player (master or opponent) cannot play moves against several players at a time
+- A player (master or opponent) cannot think-n-play against several players at a time
-- A player (master or opponent) cannot play the other has not finished their move
+- A player (master or opp.) cannot think-n-play if the other has not finished his move

 ---